Wigan Flashes: History

 Before the impact of coal mining in the late 19th and early 20th centuries, the land around the Wigan Flashes was primarily agricultural, with patches of mossland.
 Subsidence caused by mining operations led to the formation of large depressions in the land, which subsequently filled with water.
 Over time, these water bodies evolved into significant wetland habitats.
 During the mid-20th century, parts of the site were used as industrial waste disposal areas, including the deposition of ash from the now-demolished Westwood Power Station.
-Despite this, natural regeneration has allowed the site to develop into an ecologically valuable area, recognized for its biodiversity and conservation importance.
+Despite this, natural regeneration has allowed the site to develop into an ecologically valuable area, recognised for its biodiversity and conservation importance.

 In 2022, Wigan Flashes were officially designated as part of one of the largest National Nature Reserves in England.
 This designation aims to protect and enhance the site's ecological value while allowing public access for recreation and education.